 - How to handle particular situations that might arise

-The Mental Health & Social Workers training may take you up to 8 hours to complete.
-You will receive a certificate for your records upon completion of the training.
+The Mental Health & Social Workers training may take you up to 4 hours to complete.

 Altogether, the general training and the profession-specific trainings meet the training requirements of the California Child Abuse and Neglect Reporting Act (CANRA), Education Code for school personnel, and Health and Safety Code for licensed child care providers.